Raggedy Ann & Andy: A Musical Adventure

 Raggedy Ann & Andy: A Musical Adventure is a 1977 live-action/animated musical fantasy film loosely adapted from the 1924 novel Raggedy Ann and Andy and the Camel with the Wrinkled Knees.
-It was directed by Richard Williams, produced by the Bobbs-Merrill Company, and released theatrically by 20th Century-Fox.
+It was directed by Richard Williams, produced by the Bobbs-Merrill Company, and released theatrically by 20th Century Fox.
 A 1941 short film had previously featured the Raggedy Ann and Andy characters created by Johnny Gruelle.
-It was the first feature-length animated musical comedy film produced in the United States.
-In the film, Raggedy Ann and Andy, along with other toys, live in Marcella's nursery.
-During Marcella's seventh birthday, Babette, a doll from France, is introduced as the new doll from a large package.
-Meanwhile, Captain Contagious kidnaps Babette in the pirate ship and escapes from the nursery.
-To save Babette, Raggedy Ann and Andy have to explore in the Deep Deep Woods and find her.
+The first feature-length animated musical comedy produced in the United States, the plot follows Raggedy Ann and Andy, who, along with other toys, live in the nursery of a little girl named Marcella.
+During Marcella's seventh birthday, Babette, from France, is introduced as the new doll from a large package.
+Meanwhile, the lecherous Captain Contagious kidnaps Babette in his pirate ship and escapes from the nursery.
+Ann and Andy must explore and find Babette in the Deep Deep Woods to save her.

-The film started development when producer Richard Horner chose the characters from a conversation surrounding promotions of children's products.
-The Bob-Merrill Company became its financer, and the film was a stage musical and a live-action television special before it was decided to become an animated film.
-Director Richard Williams controlled most of the film's production.
-Production for the film lasted for more than two years, budgeting to the cost of $4 million.
-As a result, the film's release date was rescheduled for extra three months of work.
+The film began development when producer Richard Horner chose the characters from a conversation surrounding promotions of children's products.
+The Bobbs-Merrill Company became its financer, and the film was a stage musical and a live-action television special before it was decided to become an animated film.
+Director Williams controlled most of production, which lasted for more than two years, budgeting to the cost of $4 million.
+As a result, the release date was pushed back for an extra three months of work.
 Joe Raposo contributed all of the music and songs for the film.
-The film's promotional campaign costed $2 million.
+The film's promotional campaign cost $2 million.

 Raggedy Ann & Andy: A Musical Adventure premiered on March 20, 1977, in nine major cities before it was generally released on April 1, 1977, in the United States.
-The film received mixed reviews, with most of the praise going to the animation.
+It received mixed reviews, with much of the praise going to the animation.
 Ever since its release, the film only gained a few home video releases and some television broadcasts.
 The film was adapted by the 1981 drama adaptation and the 1986 Broadway musical, Raggedy Ann.
+In recent years, it has developed a cult following for its songs and characters.